asphalt-framework/asphalt-sqlalchemy/docs/configuration.rst

 .. highlight:: yaml

-A typical SQLAlchemy configuration consists of a single database engine and a session.
+A typical SQLAlchemy configuration consists of a single database.
 At minimum, you only need a connection URL (see the :func:`SQLAlchemy documentation <sqlalchemy.create_engine>` for how to construct one).
 Such a configuration would look something like this::